-- Support a filmmaker instructor as a FITC teaching and production assistant.
+- Support camp instructors at all Youth Filmmakers Camp sessions as a teaching and production assistant.

-- Provide adult supervision and work directly with students (ages will vary from 4th thru 12th grade) to help them produce film projects.
+- Provide adult supervision and work directly with camp participants (ages 14–18), helping them to produce short film projects.

 - Strong desire to work with children and/or teens in a classroom setting.

-- Experience with basic film production, including demonstrated proficiency with digital video cameras and Final Cut Pro.
+- Experience with basic film production, including demonstrated proficiency with digital video cameras and editing software such as Final Cut Pro.

 - Good research skills.